jasminebrewer/jasminebrewer.github.io/_pages/projects.md

 ## Microscopic dynamics and emergent phenomena in complex systems

 A significant part of my research focuses on non-equilibrium quantum systems and equilibration in the quark-gluon plasma.
 One part of this direction is that I develop simulations based on the microscopic interactions of individual particles to understand the emergent macroscopic dynamics.
+I have also developed a strategy to explain emergent simplicity in the dynamics of complex non-equilibrium systems.